Setting up My New Laptop

 The laptop would not power up without a battery being in place.
 The device kept charging at 100 percent even when AC power was being used.
 Lithium-ion batteries degrade quickly when kept at a 100 percent charge.

 You should never drain lithium-ion batteries below 20 percent or charge them above 80 percent, as doing so will increase stress on the batteries.
-The 40 percent value is just for safety.
+Some sources say it should be 40.

 I found a page that explained how to limit charging levels at the command line, with this command: